 Interestingly enough, the origins of this breed are somewhat murky.

 Some experts claim that these dogs are descended from medieval Bloodhounds, others say that they came into their own in the 1600s, while others yet state that these dogs emerged in the 1970s.
-It is possible that these are all true, in fact.
+These may be all true.

 While this dog’s ancestors lived in the middle ages, it is likely that the breed was first recognized as being its own kind of dog around the Renaissance.